hardaker/draft-hardaker-dprive-add-doh-dnsop-filter-requests-please/draft-hardaker-dprive-add-doh-dnsop-filter-request.md

-[DOCUMENT STATUS NOTE: about document status: this specification is VERY INCOMPLETE and is at the stage of "discuss whether this is a good or bad idea in general", and not at the stage of "your processing steps are broken" or, worse "you mispelled misspelled"].
+[DOCUMENT STATUS NOTE: about document status: this specification is VERY INCOMPLETE and is at the stage of "discuss whether this is a good or bad idea in general", and not at the stage of "your processing steps are broken" or, worse "you mispelled misspelled".]

+[There are other ways to implement what is described below, but I wanted to pick a more novel idea to promote wider thinking than "use an RBL like pointer" or "use a HTTPS header for just DOH because that's really what triggered the filtering discussions in the first place."]

 DNS today provides a distributed name resolution database that serves as the basis for many technologies, and is the starting point for